SpencerAnastasio/push_pop/README.md

 PushPop
 =======

-A Rails soundtrack application that lets the user be the DJ and vote on what tracks get spun.
+A Rails soundtrack application that lets the party be the DJ and vote on what tracks are spun.